The Holy Grail of Vitamin A: It’s Not Retinol

 Here’s where it gets important

-First it is important to know that for any form of Vitamin A to have any impact on the skin it must convert to retinoic acid.
+It is important to know that for any form of Vitamin A to provide positive benefits to the skin it must convert to what is called retinoic acid.

 The Vitamin A Conversion Chart

 If you look above you can see that retinol is two conversion steps away from retinoic acid.
-So it has to convert to Retinaldehyde and THEN to retinoic acid to have any impact on the skin.
+This means once it is applied to your skin that it first has to convert to Retinaldehyde (the form we use) and THEN it has to convert AGAIN to retinoic acid to have any impact on the skin.
+So alot of converting must happen to get any results.

-What formulators do to try and overcome this and get maximum conversion is use a higher percentage of retinol in their formulas - but what all too often happens is that the increase in percentage leads to skin irritation, redness, and flaking.
+So what retinol formulators do to try and get maximum conversion (aka results) is use a higher percentage of retinol in their formulas but what can often happen is that the increase in percentages is too much for your barrier and leads to skin irritation, redness, and flaking.
 Often industry professionals will tell you this is a normal response and that your skin will adjust overtime.
-Unfortunately that irritation is inflammation - the root of aging skin, acneic skin, rosacea skin and other skin conditions.
+Unfortunately that irritation is inflammation and a compromised skin barrier - the root of aging skin, acneic skin, rosacea prone skin and other skin conditions.

-There is the misconception that higher concentrations of Retinol make it more superior when in fact it is only making it more irritating.
-The percentage of the ingredient is not the determining factor of its efficacy - it is the form, percentage and the overall formulation that determines its effectiveness.
+There is the misconception that higher concentrations of Retinol make it more superior when in fact it is only making it more irritating and damaging to the precious skin barrier.
+The percentage of the ingredient is not the determining factor of its efficacy - it is the form, percentage and formulation that determines its effectiveness.

 You may be thinking why not just go straight to the source and apply retinoic acid to your skin.
-It is true that retinoic acid is the final active form of vitamin A and all forms do need to convert to this to be effective but this also means it is the strongest form - resulting in irritation, redness, flaking and yes inflammation.
-This is the form of Vitamin A that you receive in prescription form from your doctor.
+It is true that Retinoic acid is the final active form of vitamin A and does not need to convert at all but this also means it is its strongest form - which can of course cause irritation, redness, leading to the same issues as retinol.

 The Superior Form of Vitamin A: Encapsulated Retinaldehyde